QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 Most of the time, you will have to go back and forth between your code and [the official documentation](https://docs.unity3d.com/Manual/index.html) or your search engine (there is a search bar in the documentation too).
 You may also check [the scripting reference](https://docs.unity3d.com/ScriptReference/).

+> **Pro tip**: there are many ways to do something in unity.
+> * First, you may use a button/... in a window 👍 (most used)
+> * Second, you may use a shortcut 🚀 (best)
+> * Third, you may use a toolbar menu.
+You can find shortcuts here if you forgot one 🧐

 <hr class="sl">

 ## Game object